 I don’t like being had.
 I don’t like being underestimated.
 If he hadn’t been young, confused, and a student, I wouldn’t have given him the time of day.
 However, I didn’t get upset.
 I reminded myself that at that age the human brain still isn’t fully developed.
 Of course he was overwhelmed, and in another language no less.
 The pressure must have been enormous.

 E.M.
 Forster writes in his masterpiece, Howard’s End, “To trust people is a luxury in which only the wealthy can indulge; the poor cannot afford it.”
 I suppose this is how most people view it.
 But I think if trust is to mean anything, it has to be given not out of our excess but need.
 That is, it has to cost something whether we are rich or poor.
 The same is true of love, compassion, and hope.
 If these things don’t cost us anything, then what have we really given?

 This happened on a warm September evening with a coat that I really don’t mind losing.
 In fact, I may tell him to keep it.
 So, it wasn’t really given from my need.
 On the other hand, more than once I have been short a dollar or two after handing out cash to people on the street.
 I wanted to kick myself.
 Then there’s the parable of the bridesmaids who refuse to help their unprepared friends and are rewarded for it (Mt 25:1-13).

 We’ve set another date for the exchange.
 We’ll see if he shows up.
 I’m actually curious to see what the coat looks like on him.

-Haven’t had enough?
-Check out Robert Brancatelli.
+Want more?
+Go to Robert Brancatelli.
+The Brancatelli Blog is a member of The Free Media Alliance.
 Note to self: As big as my nose is, I can still see past it, unlike some people (Letters from Culver City).